 Restharrow Root tincture benefits the urinary tract and skin health.
-Restharrow Root has been long touted in traditional medicine as a remedy for kidney stones, nephritis, bladder infections, inflammation and bladder stones.
+Restharrow Root has been long used in traditional medicine as a remedy for kidney stones, nephritis, bladder infections, inflammation and bladder stones.

 Historically, restharrow root is highly regarded as a natural and gentle diuretic.
 It is still believed to be a valuable herb for the bladder, with some people crediting restharrow root as a supplement for supporting urinary tract health.